Contents on this page

 How soon can I start looking for Hosts to stay with?

-Once you've been verified, you can create your Profile and List your Home.
+Once you've been verified, you can create your Listing and Profile.
 Then you can start planning your first SisterStay visit.
-The more women who sign up, the more fun it is going to be, so encourage your friends far and wide to join us!
+Please encourage your friends far and wide to join us too.
+Lots of members in different locations makes for a very vibrant community.

 Is it a reciprocal arrangement?